runarmyklebust/app-metafields/README.md

 This app introduces a few settings.
 They're controlled on the app itself on your site and are used on the entire site, and/or as default fallback settings.

-1. Default settings
+1. General settings
-2. Search engine settings
+2. Twitter Cards
+3. Fallback settings
-3. Title behavior
+4. Title config
-4. Custom JSON paths
+5. Advanced: prioritized JSON paths

-5. Other
+### General settings

+**"Generate Canonical meta?"**
+Turn generation of canonical meta field on or off.
+Default is off, since most sites ship with this already.
+If checked, it will generate the meta tag with current URL.
+The logic is simple, it will use the current content's path as value, something we know in Enonic XP always is unique.

+**"Google Search Console (site verification code)"** Add meta tag for Google Search Console (formerly known as Google Webmaster Tools).
+Just fill in your ID here to generate the proper tag on all pages.
+Consult your Google Search Console login for finding this ID.

+**"Hide site from search engines?"**
+We also introduce a setting for hiding the entire site from search engine robots.
+This might be handy when wanting to have a live beta site but not letting search engine index it.
+It's up to the search engines to respect this setting, and this setting does not hide the pages from outside visitors as links to them and direct URL's will still work.

+### Twitter Cards

+For Twitter Cards to work we need a Twitter username (starting with `@`).
+When that is in place we can generate meta data for improved Twitter sharing called "Twitter Cards".
+By omitting the username no such meta data will be generated.

-### Default settings
+### Fallback settings

 This app tries to figure out which data to use for all the meta fields based on the current content.
 However, on some pages, there might not be any custom data set, like on your site's first page.
-That's what the first settings are for: default fallbacks.
-Here is where you add an image to be used for Open Graph and any fallback title and meta description.
+That's what these settings are for: default fallbacks.
+Here is where you add a default image to fallback on for Open Graph and Twitter Cards, and any fallback title and meta description.
+If nothing is added here, and the app can't figure out any suitable data to use for a content, the meta fields are not generated at all.

-### Search engine settings

-Add meta tag for Google search console (formerly known as Google Webmaster Tools).
-Just fill in your ID here to generate the proper tag on all pages.
-Here we also introduce a setting for hiding the entire site from search engine robots.

-### Title behavior
+### Title config

 With the title configuration you can control how we create the titles for you.
 If you already have a `<title>` tag in your source html, we will overwrite it and use it's location in the source code.
+It's pretty clever this way.
 If you do not have this tag already, we will append it at the end of the `<head>`-tag.

-The settings here let you control if you want to add the site's name at the end of all page's title's.
+The settings here let you control if you want to add the site's name at the end of all pages' titles.
 You can activate this on all pages, but also control to not do this on the front page.
 There's also an option for controlling what separator sign to use between page name and site name (defaults to the dash character).

-Meta fields for Open Graph does not use these settings, it never adds site name to it's title meta field as it is redundant data.
+Note: Meta fields for Open Graph and Twitter Cards does not use these settings, it never adds site name to it's title meta field as it is redundant data.

-### Custom json paths
+### Advanced: prioritized JSON paths

 When figuring out what data to put in your meta fields, this app analyzes the current content you're viewing.
-It will fetch a pre-defined set of fields in a pre-defined order (more on that later).
+It will fetch a pre-defined set of fields in a pre-defined order (more on that later in the "Waterfall logic" section).
 You might however have fields with different names, or want to add more fields, or control in which order the data is evaluated.
 Then these settings are for you.

 Add field names as comma separated strings, like `field1, field2, long-fieldname3`.
 It will remove spaces and it will handle dashes and other special characters in your field names.
 These custom fields will be checked before any other fields.
-If you add more than one field here, we'll let the first one overwrite any other fields on it right hand side.
+If you add more than one field here, we'll let the first one overwrite any other fields on its right hand side.
 So if we find data in `field2` we won't look in `long-fieldname3`.
+This gives you powerful control over your SEO!

 We only evaluate for matches in the JSON `data`-node for each content.

-### Other

-Turn generation of canonical meta field on or off.
-Default is off, since most sites ship whit this already.
-Otherwise it will generate the meta tag with current URL.
-The logic is simple, it will use the current contents path as value.

-For Twitter Cards to work we need a Twitter user name (starting with `@`).
-When that is in place we can generate meta data for improved Twitter sharing.
+So if you fill in `myField`, we'll look for `data.myField` in the content JSON (refer to Enonic XP's documentation on `getContent()` function).

 ## Waterfall logic for meta fields

 We will always add the meta fields for title and description, and most of the meta fields for Open Graph.
-However, if we cannot find any image to use, we won't add the meta fields for Open Graph image.
+However, if we cannot find any image to use, we won't add the meta fields for Open Graph image or Twitter Cards image.

-It's important to understand the waterfall logic we use when evaluating which data to use for our meta fields (with the first match/hit overwriting all the following ones):
+It's important to understand the waterfall logic we use when evaluating which data to use for our meta fields (with the first match overwriting all the following ones):

-### For the title
+### For titles

 1. Current content's `SEO Metadata` mixin's `title` field.
-2. The app config has custom JSON path added (in the order defined).
+2. The app config's custom JSON paths, if any (in the order defined).
 3. Check in some commonly used fields: `title`, `header`, `heading`.
 4. The content's `displayName` field (all content has this field).
 5. See if the site itself has the `SEO Metadata` field `title` filled out.